☆ Dusty O ☆

-At best, the Shack proved to be London’s most fun-packed mid-week blast for a long time and all the regulars hoped it’d be there forever and a day.
+At best, the Shack proved to be London’s most fun-packed mid-week blast for a while and all the regulars hoped it’d be there forever and a day.
 Unfortunately, it seems that somebody up there had scores to settle – karma? – and the club’s licence was revoked virtually overnight in November 2014 by Westminster Council.
-This dramatic decision followed a random incident involving heavy-handed bouncers, a baseball bat and flying glass.
+This dramatic decision followed a random incident involving heavy-handed bouncers, a baseball bat and flying broken glass.
 Nothing particularly unusual to anyone familiar with West End nightlife, you may think.
-However, at a time when Soho was being indiscriminately “gentrified” by Westminster officials and property developers, any futile excuse to clean it up and rake it in was as good as any.
+Even so, at a time when Soho was being indiscriminately “gentrified” by Westminster officials and property developers, any futile excuse to clean it up and rake it in was as good as any.
 Within a mere few days, the demolition of the historical site was approved before anyone could even raise a finger.
-The building is still standing there though and all might not be lost after all.
+The building is still standing and all might not be lost after all.
 In February 2016, Soho Estates announced their intention to rebuild the club as a “bigger and better basement”.
 It’s still unclear what they mean by that and whether it’d still be at the same venue.
 Watch this space for further details.

-Meanwhile in 2013, Madame Dusty couldn’t wait to jump on the adult panto bandwagon, joining the cast of “Dick” and, in 2014, “The Music Hall Menagerie” and “Sleeping Booty!”, all held in The Leicester Square Theatre’s tiny lounge.
-In the very same eventful year, he was given the opportunity to make his proper TV début on London Live’s Drag Queens of London, amid a flurry of publicity occasioned by the Evening Standard-owned TV network launching.
+Meanwhile in 2013, Madame Dusty couldn’t wait to jump on the adult panto bandwagon, joining the cast of “Dick” and, in 2014, “The Music Hall Menagerie” and “Sleeping Booty!”, all held in The Leicester Square Theatre’s tiny little lounge.
+In the very same eventful year, he was given the opportunity to make his proper TV début on London Live’s Drag Queens of London, amid a flurry of publicity occasioned by the launch of the Evening Standard-owned TV network.
 The reality series benefited from countless complimentary adverts in the newspaper, giving him and a few of the other characters unprecedented coverage in the shape of eye-catching full-page colour close-ups that were gawped at by legions of commuters.
 If anything, that’s what you call a lucky stroke and the kind of publicity money just can’t buy.